damianfanaro/damianfanaro.github.io/_posts/2015-04-07-java-interview-questions.md

 - Define serialization?
 What do you mean by serialization in Java?
 - Why is serialization required?
 What is the need to serialize?
 - What is the Difference between `Externalizable` and `Serializable` interfaces?
-- When will you use Serializable or Externalizable interface? and why?
+- When will you use `Serializable` or `Externalizable` interface? and why?
-- What are the ways to speed up Object Serialization?
-How to improve Serialization performance?
+- What are the ways to speed up object serialization?
+How to improve serialization performance?
-- What is a Serial Version UID (serialVersionUID) and why should I use it?
+- What is a serial version UID (`serialVersionUID`) and why should I use it?
 How to generate one?
-- What would happen if the SerialVersionUID of an object is not defined?
+- What would happen if the `serialVersionUID` of an object is not defined?
-- Does setting the serialVersionUID class field improve Java serialization performance?
+- Does setting the `serialVersionUID` class field improve Java serialization performance?
-- What are the alternatives to Serialization?
-If Serialization is not used, is it possible to persist or transfer an object using any other approach?
+- What are the alternatives to serialization?
+If serialization is not used, is it possible to persist or transfer an object using any other approach?
-- What are transient variables?
-What role do they play in Serialization process?
+- What are `transient` variables?
+What role do they play in serialization process?
 - Why does serialization NOT save the value of static class attributes?
 Why static variables are not serialized?
-- How to Serialize a collection in java?
-How to serialize a ArrayList, Hashmap or Hashset object in Java?
+- How to serialize a collection in Java?
+How to serialize a `ArrayList`, `HashMap` or `HashSet` object in Java?
 - Is it possible to customize the serialization process?
-How can we customize the Serialization process?
+How can we customize the serialization process?
-- How can a subclass of Serializable superclass avoid serialization?
+- How can a subclass of `Serializable` superclass avoid serialization?
 If serializable interface is implemented by the superclass of a class, how can the serialization of the class be avoided?
-- What changes are compatible and incompatible to the mechanism of java Serialization?
+- What changes are compatible and incompatible to the mechanism of serialization?
 - How do you make something serializable?
-- Are static variables saved as part of serialization?
 - What will be the value of transient variables after deserialization?
 - What happens when a serializable object containing a reference to a non-serializable object is serialized?

 ### Generics

 - What are generics and when would you use them?
 - What are the alternatives?
-What are the advantages / disadvantages?
+What are the advantages/disadvantages?
-- What does this declaration mean? ``` Collection<?> generic = ... ``` ?
+- What does this declaration mean: `Collection<?> generic = ...`?
 - Regarding declaration in previous question.
-Is this statement valid generic.add(new String("")); ?
+Is this statement valid: `generic.add(new String(""));`?
 - What is an upper bound parameter?
 Give an example, and explain why this feature exists.

 ### Annotations